 - Cover and store leftover blondies at room temperature or in the refrigerator for up to 1 week.

-Make ahead tip: Blondies freeze well up to 3 months.
+- Make Ahead Instructions: Blondies freeze well up to 3 months.
 Thaw overnight in the refrigerator then bring to room temperature before serving.

-- 8-inch square pan is a little too small.
+- What Pan to Use: 8-inch square pan is a little too small.
 Blondies may not cook evenly.
-You can spread the batter into a 9x13-inch pan for thinner blondies.
+You can spread the batter into a 9×13-inch pan for thinner blondies.
 Do your best to spread the batter to each edge of the pan.
 Bake time will be around 30 minutes, same oven temperature.